 Detention Rights Advocacy

-The ASRC’s Detention Rights Advocacy program works with people seeking asylum in onshore and offshore detention to provide casework services encompassing emotional support, information about the complexities of Australia’s policies, resettlement options to third countries, and referrals to medical and legal services and other services who can provide advice and support and risk notification to the authorities to provide adequate care.
+DRAP’s casework services encompass providing emotional support to clients as well as information about the complexities of Australia’s policies, resettlement options to third countries, referrals to medical and legal services and other services who can provide advice and support and risk notification to the authorities to provide adequate care.